 Other Wayag tour options

-If you want to visit Wayag, but would rather combine it with time spent diving or enjoying the sights of the Dampier Strait islands, head over to our accommodation page and use the Show advanced search feature to quickly find operators there who provide Wayag tours.
+If you want to visit Wayag, but would rather combine it with time spent diving or enjoying the sights of the Dampier Strait islands, head over to our accommodation page and use the search filters to quickly find homestays offering Wayag tours.

 Finally, if you simply don’t have the time or budget for a Wayag tour, check out these great alternatives that are closer to Waisai and offer a similar experience.